 We will start the day in the city of Reims itself, where some of the “Big Houses” have their offices and cellars.
 So the morning bus ride is short.

 Our first visit today is at one of the big and famous houses.
-There is a handful of them who have made Champagne famous around the world, thanks to a long history, delicious champagnes and big marketing budgets.
+There are a handful of them who have made Champagne famous around the world, thanks to a long history, delicious champagnes and big marketing budgets.

 First, we go underground.
 The impressive underground cellars, the oldest dating from Roman times, where millions of bottles are ageing, is something you must see while in Champagne.
-After our chalk tunnel walk, it is time to taste the champagnes of this famous house.
+After our tunnel walk, it is time to taste the champagnes of this famous house.

 We will continue up to the famous Grand Cru villages Verzy and Verzenay in the Montagne de Reims.
 Our first stop will be to admire the beautiful view over the vast vineyards from the “mountain”.